 - College Basketball Hall of Fame (2013)

-Rollie Massimino found out that he had terminal lung cancer and brain cancer in April 2016.
-Likewise, the medical officials said that the legendary coach has one year to live.
+Rollie Massimino discovered he had terminal lung and brain cancer in April 2016.
+Likewise, the medical officials said the legendary coach has one year to live.

 Despite struggling with cancer, Massimino attended the NCAA tournament at NRG Stadium in Houston.
-Then, he went to see the Villanova Wildcats winning the prestigious title in late 2016.
+Then, he saw the Villanova Wildcats winning the prestigious title in late 2016.

-In the end, Massimino survived for overall sixteen months.
-Sadly, he took his last breath at his home on August 30, 2017.
+In the end, Massimino survived for sixteen months overall.
+Sadly, he took his last breath at home on August 30, 2017.
 He was 82 years old at the time of his demise.

 On the same note, many notable celebrities, legendary basketball players, and NBA fans gave heartfelt condolences to Massimino’s family.